actuator/wave.ai.browser/CWE-94.md

 The `wave.ai.browser` application contains a manifest entry that exports the `wave.ai.browser.ui.splash.SplashScreen` activity.
 This exported activity permits unauthorized applications to start it with arbitrary intent data & can lead to arbitrary code execution within the context of the `wave.ai.browser` application.

+⚠️ Internet permissions are not required since the invoked activity is exported.

 ### Detailed Description:

 An exported activity is one that can be invoked by other applications on the device.
 If not properly protected or if it implicitly trusts the data it receives, this can pose a security risk.